rxwb/ansible-devpc/roles/dotfiles/README.md

 - git\_extra\_config: dictionary of extra global git configuration not covered by the above
 - vim\_plugins: dictionary of vim plugins
 - zsh\_aliases: dictionary of zsh aliases.
 Can't use literal ' in the aliased command
+- zsh\_env\_vars: dictionary of zsh environment variables.
+Can't use literal ' in the value

 Dependencies
 ------------